-The lab facilities and machine selection are designed to allow comprehensive instruction in the tool of the machinist's trade.
-Care has been taken to allot enough time in actual machine operation for the student to become competent.
-Training is provided in G code and NC programming.
-Students need not have their own tools to enter the program, but are urged to buy tools before graduation and employement.
+The lab facilities and machine selection are designed to allow comprehensive instruction in the tools of the machinist's trade.
+Care has been taken to allow enough time in actual machine operation for the student to become competent.
+Training is provided in ANSI/EIA NC code (G & M code) programming for the modern CNC turning center and CNC vertical machining center.
+Students need not have their own tools to enter the program, but are urged to buy tools before graduation and employment.